imagej/imagej.github.io/_pages/plugins/miji.md

 [MIJ](http://bigwww.epfl.ch/sage/soft/mij/) is a java package to exchange images between [MATLAB](MATLAB) and ImageJ.
 It is written by {% include person content='Sage' %} (Biomedical Image Group (BIG), Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland) and {% include person content='Dimiterpp' %} (Department of Physiology and Pharmacology, Université Catholique de Louvain (UCL), Brussels, Belgium).
 It allows to start a instance of ImageJ inside [MATLAB](MATLAB) and exchange images back and forth with it.
 It takes advantage of the fact that the user interface of [MATLAB](MATLAB) is written in Java.

 For your convenience, Jacques Pecreaux & {% include person content='Schindelin' %} wrote Miji.m, which makes it super-easy to use Fiji and the libraries and functions provided by [Fiji](/fiji)'s components from within [MATLAB](MATLAB).
-Simply make sure that the *scripts/* directory of your *Fiji.app/* is in [MATLAB](MATLAB)'s search patch, via {% include bc content='File | Set Path...'%} (on Mac, the file chooser doesn't let you choose directories within .app packages, so you have to use the [MATLAB](MATLAB) command *addpath('/Applications/Fiji.app/scripts')* ).
+Simply make sure that the *scripts/* directory of your *Fiji.app/* is in [MATLAB](MATLAB)'s search patch, via {% include bc path='File | Set Path...'%} (on Mac, the file chooser doesn't let you choose directories within .app packages, so you have to use the [MATLAB](MATLAB) command *addpath('/Applications/Fiji.app/scripts')* ).
 Then a simple

     Miji;